elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 // React.DOM.div({className: "greeting"}, "Hello ", this.props.name);
 ```

 The virtual DOM is just a bunch of JavaScript objects—objects controlled by the React framework.
 At every predefined tick, React will take your virtual DOM, check which elements have changed, and render only those elements.
-React's [Reconciliation](http://facebook.github.io/react/docs/reconciliation.html) page describes in detail the optimizations made under the hood to make these renders fast.
+React’s [Reconciliation](http://facebook.github.io/react/docs/reconciliation.html) page describes in detail the optimizations made under the hood to make these renders fast.
 In short, React tries its best to only render changed components.

 But Om has one distinct advantage against React: ClojureScript data structures are immutable.
 The rocket fuel, as David Nolen, creator of Om, calls it.

-Let's see how this rocket fuel works.
+Let’s see how this rocket fuel works.
 Say you have a custom component that renders a list of users and their names.
 Our state may look something like this:

 ```clojure
 @my-state